xoofee/findeasy/docs/PRD.md

 This software is for indoor navigation, especially for car finding in parking spaces in large shopping mall, airports, large exhibition center... etc.

 we support only 10 places at startup with only one software engineer for the first six months.
 And in next years increase to 1000 place  that have thousands of parking spaces.
 And increase to 100000 places world wide in the third year.
-We grow from a single person to a medium team in two years.
-Should we use difference architecture of software, deployment and hardware/cloud infrastructure, DevOps in different periods?
-If so recommend a involving solution for different periods of our company.
+We grow from a single person to a medium team in two years. we may use difference architecture of software, deployment and hardware/cloud infrastructure, DevOps in different periods.
 Out budget is not infinite and is very tight actually.

 It is composed of several systems